 I found a great Thai red curry paste, from the brand “Thai Kitchen”, that is made entirely of non-processed ingredients.
 This made the sauce sooo much easier to make (and I imagine, more delicious).
 All the other red curry pastes that I found had sugar or other processed ingredients in them, so I was pumped to find the Thai Kitchen one at my local grocery store.

 To start, I roasted some cauliflower, red pepper, broccoli, sweet potato, carrots, and squash in the oven.
-I simply covered two cookie sheets in tin foil, put the diced vegetables on them, drizzled some olive oil on top and let them cook at 400 degrees for 45 minutes.
+I simply covered two cookie sheets in tin foil, evenly brushed olive oil onto the pan with a silicone basting brush and put the diced vegetables on top.
+I let them cook at 400 degrees for 45 minutes.

 Being able to make this at home was awesome.
 I am allergic to peanuts, so it has always seemed too risky for me to eat at Thai restaurants because they cook with peanuts so much.
 I have noticed that there are some restaurants that use separate pans for people with nut allergies, but it still makes me nervous.
 Since this recipe worked out so great, I’m ready to make it again and again!